Have you seen Buttercup? Indiana family searches for missing horse

 “Somebody either stepped on it to allow her to step over it or she hit it with her chest, and somehow is slipped down.
 I don't know what else it could've been,” Seymour said.

-For those keeping an eye out for Buttercup, Seymour said she looks like her pasture companion Louie, seen below.
+For those keeping an eye out for Buttercup, especially hunters and farmers in the area, Seymour said she looks like her pasture companion Louie, seen below.
 Keep in mind that as the seasons change, Buttercup’s color does too.
 She could be lighter than she appears in the photos, and since she has been missing for over a month, she may have lost weight as well.

 Seymour said Buttercup has been a part of her family for five years and would have returned home if she had the opportunity to.
 She’s also not the only one who has been missing Buttercup.
 She said the other horses have been noticeably grieving, waiting for their companion to return.